-Creighton University will maintain the confidentiality of Supportive Measures, as implemented through the University's Office of Equity and Inclusion to the extent that maintaining such confidentiality does not impair OEI's ability to provide the Supportive Measures.
+Creighton University will maintain the confidentiality of Supportive Measures, as implemented through the University's Office of Title IX and Civil Rights Compliance to the extent that maintaining such confidentiality does not impair the office's ability to provide the Supportive Measures.
 The Title IX Coordinator or their designee will notify Complainants before sharing personally identifying information that the University believes is necessary to provide a Supportive Measure, including what information will be shared, with whom, and for what reason.